Customer service guide for startups

 CSAT can be driven by a variety of factors that have influenced a customer’s satisfaction.
 Whether she has in mind her experience with the product or the help she received from someone on your team, it is important to monitor this because decreased satisfaction over time will lead to customer churn.
 A good practice is to send a CSAT survey immediately after a support interaction has closed.

-You've most likely taken this simple survey before—it asks customers to rate on a scale of 1 to 10 how likely they are to recommend a product or service to a friend.
+You’ve most likely taken this simple survey before—it asks customers to rate on a scale of 1 to 10 how likely they are to recommend a product or service to a friend.
+This can be an You’ve most likely taken this simple survey before—it asks customers to rate on a scale of 1 to 10 how likely they are to recommend a product or service to a friend.
 This can be an incredibly valuable data point, since positive word-of-mouth can be an important means of growing your business (and the converse can be catastrophic).

 When sending out surveys to your customers, be sure to set a regular cadence (say, once every six months) so the data isn’t skewed, and don’t swamp them with too many emails—survey fatigue will set in, undermining the point of the exercise.
-(Ensure this doesn’t happen by sending NPS surveys to a select group of customers—not your entire customer base—and then staggering the blasts by quarter.)
+(Ensure this doesn’t happen by sending surveys to a select group of customers—not your entire customer base—and then staggering the blasts by quarter.)
 With NPS, you’re gauging brand loyalty rather than the success of a particular interaction.
 And if you’re going to ask for feedback, take action on the results before sending out another survey.

 Be on the lookout for low NPS ratings—by creating engagement incentives like access to beta tests, opportunities to meet with product managers, and swag (of course) for these at-risk customers, you might be able to reshape how those users view your startup’s product and service.